uoftgasa/uoftgasa.github.io/markdown/index.md

 - [Dunlap Calendar](http://www.dunlap.utoronto.ca/about/dunlap-calendar/)
 - [GASA Calendar](http://www.astro.utoronto.ca/~gasa/calendar.html)

 While the lists below are extensive, the Colloquium is the main required event.
-It's expected you'll attend relevant CITA Seminars, and the Blackboard talks and astro-ph Co are excellent value
+It's expected you'll attend relevant CITA Seminars, and the Blackboard talks and astro-ph Coffees are excellent ways to stay abreast of happenings outside your chosen field.
+However, aside from those events it's up to you (or your supervisor) to decide what's important for you to attend.

 Note that many of these events are not held during the summer.

 ### Scientific Events